 \section{Converting a Binary Join Plan to a Join Tree}

-A recent approach~\cite{hu2024treetracker,DBLP:journals/pvldb/BekkersNVW25} that converts a binary join plan into a join tree has gained popularity as it allows system builders to leverage existing query optimizers designed for binary join plans.
-In this section, we focus on an algorithm by Hu et al.~\cite{hu2024treetracker} that converts left-deep linear join plans into join trees.
-The algorithm can convert all acyclic queries in standard benchmarks, including those in \cref{tab:experiments_benchmarks} of \cref{appendix:additional_fig_tab_algo}.
+Recent approaches~\cite{hu2024treetracker,DBLP:journals/pvldb/BekkersNVW25} that convert a binary join plan into a join tree have gained popularity as they allow system builders to leverage existing query optimizers designed for binary join plans.
+In this section, we focus on an algorithm by Hu et al.~\cite{hu2024treetracker} to convert left-deep linear join plans into join trees as shown in \cref{fig:b2jt_example}.
 We prove that the algorithm converts any connected left-deep linear join plan into a join tree if and only if the query is $\gamma$-acyclic.
-Our result yields a new characterization of $\gamma$-acyclic queries.
-We formally define binary join plans and describe the algorithm by Hu et al.~\cite{hu2024treetracker} with \cref{algo:bin2tree} in \cref{appendix:additional_fig_tab_algo}.
+This can be seen as a new characterization of $\gamma$-acyclic queries.
+We formally define binary join plans and describe the algorithm by Hu et al.\ in \cref{algo:bin2tree}.